alimus22/python-games/README.md

 # python-games
-A set of simple games (mostly board games) made in python.
+A set of simple games made in python.